Self-Reliance: Solitary or affiliative direction in decision making

 The self- reliance trait measures the extent that individuals prefer to have autonomy in their decision making or they value companionship and group recognition.
 The trait has two opposite poles namely Group-oriented and Self-reliant.
 Let’s look into both poles to better understand how we assess the self-reliance trait.

-Group-oriented: Low scorers tend to want to be around people often and do things as part of a group.
-They are usually more extroverted, great team players, and enjoy working with a group in the workplace.
+Group-oriented: People who are closer to the group-oriented end tend to want to be around people often and do things as part of a group.
+They are usually more extroverted, great team players who enjoy working with a group and value the group's recognition in the workplace.

-Self-reliant: High scorers tend to be self-reliant types who enjoy time alone, and prefer to make decisions by themselves.
-They enjoy to work without interruptions and would rather not hear suggestions from others.
+Self-reliant: High scorers tend to be self-sufficient types who are resourceful and prefer to make decisions by themselves as they highly value their independence.
+They enjoy working without interruptions and would rather not hear suggestions from others.
 It would not bother them if they spoke to no one for hours at a time.

-The interview questions listed below can draw revealing answers and get you on your way to finding whether employees are group-oriented or self-reliant.
-These interview questions will assess the degree of self-reliance of a candidate.
+The interview questions listed below can draw revealing answers and get you on your way to finding whether employees tend to value their autonomy or group efforts in the workplace and assess the degree of how self- reliant or group-oriented a candidate is.

 1. When were you a part of a great team?
 What were the circumstances?
 How did you contribute?